 Most commentators agreed that the 2008 global economic crisis was the worst since the Great Depression (Crotty, 2009; Kirman, 2010).
 This still enduring crisis extends across an ample front: While it emerged as a financial crisis, it has since become a general economic crunch; it consequently has affected unemployment, producing in turn a social and ultimately a political crisis in several countries.
 Its prevalence resides in the fact that “It is a crisis which is simultaneously individual, national and global” (Rudd, 2009, p.
 20).
 Despite the common characteristics of all major downturns, the current crisis challenged economists themselves (e.g., Bresser-Pereira, 2010; Hadjimichalis, 2011), who failed to forecast it, and questioned the current macroeconomic models, which frequently use very unrealistic assumptions in their predictions.
 Kirman (2010) argued to drop the idea of a rational individual in favor of analyzing “economy as a complex adaptive system, and take the network structure that governs interaction into account” (p.
 498).
 It is important to underline that there is no clear separation between financial markets and the ‘real economy’.
 Consequently, in this enlarged, interdependent view of the actors involved in the economic situation, the contribution of social psychology becomes crucial: It may enable us to understand how laypeople living in countries affected by the crisis to different degrees make sense of the crisis and react to it.

 If making sense of the crisis was difficult even for experts, the same was true for non-specialists, who have been facing its consequences since years.
-Papastamou and colleagues (2017, this issue) depicted a picture of such interpretations considering the causes and the measures to exit the crisis in three different European countries – Greece, Italy and France.
+Papastamou and colleagues (2018) depicted a picture of such interpretations considering the causes and the measures to exit the crisis in three different European countries – Greece, Italy and France.
 Following this work, in the current paper we will try to answer whether laypeople’s understandings were affected by their political self-positioning and their own financial vulnerability.
 In particular, we are interested to investigate whether people positioning themselves in the middle or at the ends of the political spectrum interpret the crisis in the same way and their political reactions to it.

 The economic crisis and its lay representations